foxypool/docs/docs/proof-of-spacetime/foxy-farmer/index.md

 - You are replotting your OG pooling farm to compressed madmax NFT plots but do not want to run two full nodes
 - Your hardware does not support running a full node

+If you are migrating from FlexFarmer please check out [this guide](../guides/switching-from-flex-farmer-to-foxy.md).